jamescherti/minimal-emacs.d/README.md

                                 "*esh command on file*")) (winner-mode 1)

-(use-package uniquify
-  :ensure nil
-  :custom
-  (uniquify-buffer-name-style 'reverse)
+(setq uniquify-buffer-name-style 'reverse)
-  (uniquify-separator "•")
+(setq uniquify-separator "•")
-  (uniquify-after-kill-buffer-p t))
+(setq uniquify-after-kill-buffer-p t)

 ;; Window dividers separate windows visually.
 Window dividers are bars that can ;; be dragged with the mouse, thus allowing you to easily resize adjacent